Holding Love and Loss in Your Heart on Mother’s Day

 When Jed was initially diagnosed, his family had no idea that rare cancers make up approximately 25% of all cancer diagnoses.
 Heartbreakingly, rare cancer patients have a much lower survival rate than those with common cancers because the medical community is unsure of how to best help these patients.
 It comes down to money—rare cancer research tends to get less funding than other types of cancer research, so lifesaving treatments do not exist.

-Linda and Mark Taxel started the JEDI Rare Cancer Foundation to advocate for and empower investigators, physicians, and cancer research institutions’ rare cancer efforts.
+Linda and Mark Taxel started the Jedi Rare Cancer Foundation to advocate for and empower investigators, physicians, and cancer research institutions’ rare cancer efforts.
 They hope that by shining a light on cancers that don’t yet have established treatments, it can help more people and enable hopeful outcomes for rare cancer patients and their families.

 A Special Mother’s Day Fundraiser: Together, We Will END Rare Cancer